DWDC Advocacy Toolkit – Engage with your local MP

 There is still work to be done

 While we celebrate this achievement, there is still work to be done.
-A Special Joint Committee will now review the provisions of the Criminal Code relating to MAID and their application, including issues relating to advance requests, access to MAID by mature minors and by those whose sole condition is a mental illness.
+A Special Joint Committee, dissolved due to the 2021 election, must be reconstituted to review the provisions of the Criminal Code relating to MAID and their application, including issues relating to advance requests, access to MAID by mature minors and by those whose sole condition is a mental illness.
 The parliamentary review will also study the state of palliative care in Canada and the protection of people living with disabilities.

 You can continue to help